 Others may be more interested in new experiences such as whitewater rafting, skiing, taking a cruise, and so on.
 They might be excited to read about things like outdoor survival tips when camping out.

-When to Write
+When to Blog

 To a degree, what you blog about is going to be colored by who your audience is, and what you might write about to attract them, and keep them coming back for more.
-Once you’ve identified what your audiences interests may be, you may want to start looking for resources to use as springboards for your own posts.
+Once you’ve identified what your audience’s interests may be, you may want to start looking for resources to use as springboards for your posts.

 Before You Blog

-Actually, it can be helpful to use some of these ideas even if you’ve already started blogging.
+It can be helpful to use some of these ideas even if you’ve already started blogging.

 Decide how often you want to write, and who the writers will be for your blog posts.